amarks93/slazz-site/README.md

-# My Portfolio
+# Slazz

-A portfolio that I designed and developed to showcase me and my projects.
+A website that I designed and developed for Heather Rigg, dance teacher and creator of #slazz.

-See the deployed site [here](https://www.alexandravmarks.com)

 ## Sections

 - About
+- Schedule
-- Projects
+- Store
-- Contact
+- Archive

 ## Tech Stack